Marketing is a skill you and I both need to get good at.

 Today it is easy to open up a Facebook group and start to build a community around how you serve others.
 This is a fabulous way of getting to know your potential customers.

 You can learn what help they need and showcase your solutions.
-As Laura said in her summit interview, all you need is 1000 true fans.
+All you need is 1000 true fans.
 There is some strategy involved with building community but you can learn how.

 Anyone with a real heart for serving people, offering a solution and a willingness to be a leader can learn how to do it.
 It’s a powerful marketing tool for any developing business or idea.

-After hosting my own Summit recently, I personally love this one.
+After hosting my own Summit, I personally love this one.
 Creating an event that helps other people is a win/win.